peakee-labs/.github/profile/README.md

 # Peakee Labs

-People need to learn language by actually using it (not the lession), and Peakee makes the `use language` process become easiest
+People need to learn language by actually using it (not the lesson), and Peakee makes the `use language` process become easiest

 ### We released